-With the holiday season upon us, many of us will be preparing excitedly for our family getaway and that spells packing!
+With the summer season upon us, many of us will be preparing excitedly for our family getaway and that spells packing!
 If you have to pack for kids, gone are the days when you could simply throw a suitcase together the night before a trip.
-You’ll understand that packing for children as well as yourself requires military precision and careful planning.
+You’ll understand that packing for children, as well as yourself, requires military precision and careful planning.
 Here are some helpful tips to get you on your way!

 - Create a packing list for each child